 If your child is in another state, you may also need to consider how that is going to work, given the restrictions on crossing borders.
 It is imperative you obtain legal advice in respect of this, particular to your case before assuming a certain course of action.

 This is where there is a strong difference between Orders and other types of agreements.
 If there is agreement verbally or by parenting plan, it is not directly enforceable by a Court, but the Court takes strong heed of what such agreement is saying, and how the time should happen, and the other parent is permitted to provide such agreement to the Court if proceedings are commenced.

 If you feel that you need assistance, please do not hesitate to contact us.
-We have team of experienced Brisbane family law solicitors who can assist parties through this process, with the aim of an appropriate result in the child’s best interests based on your particular matter.
+We have team of experienced Toowoomba family law solicitors who can assist parties through this process, with the aim of an appropriate result in the child’s best interests based on your particular matter.
 You can also download our free guides on parenting arrangements here.